 18. Crazy comps

 “Comps” are comparisons to novels that are similar to yours so the agent has a good idea of how they would promote your book in future.
 Don’t compare your book to a bestseller, or say it’s “the next,” or claim it’ll have a reach bigger than the Bible.
 You’re not a fortune teller.
-If you pick a couple of interesting, relevant books (even TV shows or movies can be acceptable) that were released in the past three years, you’ll be golden.
+If you pick a couple of interesting, relevant books (even TV shows or movies can be acceptable) that were released in the past five years, you’ll be golden.
 And make sure you’ve actually read those books!

 19. Wild word counts